 Year 3 Student Masters Mindset and Becomes Student Leader

 Sometimes, boosting someone’s self-esteem and confidence can unlock an array of doors that lead to other opportunities that one couldn’t see without being given a stepladder first.
 A Team Tuition’s Academic Personal Trainers embrace this idea that simply knowing school content does not suffice to be able to tackle the challenges that arise at school.
+Imagine losing your academic confidence in year 3!
+That can set up life long learning struggles.
+That's why primary school tutoring is so important.
+Year 3 tutoring may seem like it's "too early" but as this family discovered, overcoming childhood anxiety and self-esteem issues can make all the difference.

 A large part of our service surrounds mentoring our students and giving them a helping hand to abridge their confidence, motivation and self-esteem gaps.
 Our Academic Personal Trainers focus on developing relationships, foundational techniques for schooling and academic strategy to create a mindset where students are able to function efficiently both at school and at home.
 To us, it’s not all about the grades – in fact, we consider a student’s inner development to be on par, if not more significant, than helping a child improve academically.